 Review Waiting Periods After Derogatory Credit Events Before You Can Qualify for a Mortgage

-The waiting periods are shorter if you experienced an extenuating circumstance such as a job loss, medical illness or divorce that contributed to the bankruptcy.
-The mortgage waiting period following a bankruptcy if you experienced an extenuating circumstance is typically two years for a conventional mortgage, one year for an FHA mortgage and one-to-two years for a VA mortgage.
-Please note that the lender will require that you document the extenuating circumstance that contributed to the bankruptcy but you may be able to qualify for a mortgage today, depending on your situation.
+The waiting periods are shorter if you experienced an extenuating circumstance such as a job loss, health issue or divorce (for a conventional loan) that caused the bankruptcy.
+The waiting periods after a Chapter 7 Bankruptcy for an applicant with extenuating circumstances are two years for a conventional mortgage, one year for an FHA mortgage and one-to-two years for a VA loan.
+For a Chapter 13 Bankruptcy, the waiting periods do not change significantly even if extenuating circumstances factored into the bankruptcy.

 We should emphasize that to be eligible for the shorter waiting period, you are required to provide proof of the extenuating events that caused your bankruptcy.
 For example, you may be required to provide an employment termination document, medical records or a divorce agreement, depending on your situation.
 Additionally, in most cases lenders request a copy of your bankruptcy documents.